malin-nilsson/NodeJS-TodoApp/README.md

 ## Users should be able to:
 - Perform all CRUD operations on todos
-- Display tasks depending on completed/not completed
+- Sort tasks depending on completed/not completed
 - Sort tasks based on when they were created, newest → oldest and oldest → newest

 ## Built with